-Curious about how global aerospace company Leonardo’s Alabama workforce would assemble the U.S. Air Force’s next-generation trainer aircraft if it’s picked for the role?
+Curious about how global aerospace company Leonardo’s Alabama workforce would manufacture the U.S. Air Force’s next-generation trainer aircraft if it’s picked for the role?

-Leonardo announced plans Thursday for an advanced manufacturing center in Tuskegee for its T-100 trainer jet, one of the contenders in an Air Force competition for a trainer to replace its aging fleet of T-38 aircraft.
-If selected, Leonardo will hire 750 people for its Alabama factory, which involves an investment topping $200 million.
+Leonardo announced plans in March for an advanced manufacturing center in Tuskegee for its T-100 trainer jet, one of the contenders in an Air Force competition to replace its aging fleet of T-38 aircraft.
+Earlier this month, an Alabama delegation got a first-hand look at how Leonardo manufactures advanced training aircraft during a tour of a company factory in Italy.

-A fast-paced video from Leonardo shows how T-100s would be assembled at the facility.
+A fast-paced video from Leonardo DRS shows how T-100s would be manufactured at the Alabama facility.

-Leonardo’s production center would be located at Moton Field, where the celebrated Tuskegee Airmen fighter pilots trained during World War II.
+Leonardo’s manufacturing center would be located at Moton Field, where the celebrated Tuskegee Airmen fighter pilots trained during World War II.

-Leonardo’s twin-engine T-100 is currently being used to train pilots around the world to fly next-generation fighter aircraft.
-The trainer, based on the company’s proven M-346 aircraft, has been selected for this role by Italy, Israel, Singapore, the United Arab Emirates and Poland.
+Leonardo’s twin-engine M-346 aircraft is already being used to train pilots to fly next-generation fighter aircraft.
+The T-100 is based on the proven M-346, which has been selected for a training role by Italy, Israel, Singapore, and Poland.

-Leonardo said its project in Tuskegee calls for the creation of 750 high-wage, full-time jobs over a 10-year ramp-up period, beginning in 2019.
+Leonardo said its project in Tuskegee calls for the creation of 750 full-time jobs.

-An Air Force decision on the T-X trainer jet competition is expected by year’s end.
+An Air Force decision on the trainer jet competition is expected next spring.